rixx/books.rixx.de/data/reviews/franz-kafka/the-trial/index.md

   isbn13: '9780099428640'
   pages: 256
   publication_year: '1925'
-  slug: the-trial
   spine_color: '#95918f'
   tags:
   - german
   title: The Trial
 plan:
   date_added: '2016-05-03'
-review:
-  date_read:
-  - 2008-03-01
-  did_not_finish: false
-  rating: 3
 related_books:
 - book: samuel-beckett/waiting-for-godot
   text: For less depressing nihilism, Waiting for Godot is absurdist in a nice way.
 - book: albert-camus/the-plague
   text: If you really need existentialist books, look no further.
+review:
+  date_read:
+  - 2008-03-01
+  rating: 3
 ---

 I don't do well with Kafka, and this one was no exception.
 I'm not debating the quality or skill of execution, it's just